dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/client_pygame/display.md

 ## `paint_waiting_for_game()`

-The `paint_waiting_for_game` method controls the drawing of the screen after you have requested to join a game, but before the game actually begins.
+The `paint_waiting_for_game` method controls the drawing of the screen after the player has requested to join a game, but before the game actually begins.